alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 The exported function in this module returns a response body with the payload expected in our test.
 If we run our first test, we should see it pass in the console.

-Alright, onto our _actual_ project logic.
+Alright, onto our project logic.

-In order for this lambda to run, we'll have to implement the _actual_ handler for it.
+In order for this lambda to run, we'll have to implement an _actual_ handler for it.
 Let's start with writing the test file for this module, explaining what we want it to do:

-- response with the expected response when a valid request is provided, and
+- respond with the expected response when a valid request is provided, and
 - send an error message when our payload is incorrect.

 _src/\_\_tests\_\_/index.test.ts_: